BrianKibetK/alx-pre_course/README.md

 My first Readme
-Only allowed to do edit this once through Guthub
+First Edit though Github (Only allowed to do edit this once through Guthub)